jhkim-econ/jhkim-econ.github.io/_pages/research.md

 In 2018, the South Korean government implemented a 52-hour work-week limit—initially targeting large enterprises with 300 or more employees—to curb excessive working hours.
 This policy provides a quasi-natural experiment introducing exogenous variation in labor hours among large-firm employees, which in turn influences workers in small and medium-sized enterprises (SMEs) to adjust their labor supply and household behavior in response to new industry-wide norms.

-Using panel data, I identify a spillover effect: reductions in working hours at large firms indirectly reduce labor hours among SME employees.
+Using panel data from the _Korean Labor & Income Panel Study_, I identify a spillover effect whereby reductions in working hours at large firms indirectly reduce labor hours among SME employees.
 This contraction in labor supply also crowds out household educational spending.
 Building on this empirical finding, I develop a general-equilibrium overlapping-generations model that incorporates both spillover and crowd-out mechanisms.
 The model demonstrates that prolonged working hours, driven by spillover effects, constrain fertility choices and lead to excessive educational investment in the broader economy.

 ---
 ## Publications in NABO (National Assembly Budget Office, Republic of Korea)

 ### Disaster Insurance Implementation and Financial Management Analysis
-**Solo-authored** · _Published in NABO Policy Report (2017)_
+**Solo-authored** · _Included as the fifth chapter in NABO Comprehensive Analysis on Disaster and Safety Management, 2017_

 [View Translated Summary (PDF)](../files/Disaster_Insurance.pdf)
 [View Full Paper (In Korean)](https://nabo.go.kr/system/common/JSPservlet/download.jsp?fCode=33314430&fSHC=&fName=%EC%9E%AC%EB%82%9C%EC%95%88%EC%A0%84%EA%B4%80%EB%A6%AC+%ED%98%84%ED%99%A9%EA%B3%BC+%EC%A3%BC%EC%9A%94%EB%8C%80%EC%B1%85+%EB%B6%84%EC%84%9D+5.%EC%9E%AC%EB%82%9C%EB%B3%B4%ED%97%98+%EC%9A%B4%EC%98%81%EC%8B%A4%ED%83%9C+%EC%9E%AC%EC%A0%95%EC%9A%B4%EC%9A%A9+%EB%B6%84%EC%84%9D.pdf&fMime=application/pdf&fBid=19&flag=bluenet)

-> Applied expectation–maximization algorithms and logistic regression models to assess the financial soundness of government reinsurance programs and the distributional equity of insurance benefits.
+> Applied logistic regression to the Farm and Fishery Household Survey to assess distributional impacts of disaster insurance programs.
+> Conducted simulation analyses fitting exponential and mixed-gamma distributions to historical loss ratios to estimate fiscal losses under an actuarially benevolent national reinsurance scheme.

 ---

 ### Potential Risks from COVID-19 Responses and Liquidity Expansion
-**With Jin Ick (NABO) et al.** · _Published in 2021_
+**With Ick Jin (NABO) et al.** · _Published as a standalone report, National Assembly Budget Office, 2021._

 [View Translated Summary (PDF)](../files/Major_Countries.pdf)
 [View Full Paper (In Korean)](https://nabo.go.kr/system/common/JSPservlet/download.jsp?fCode=33316891&fSHC=&fName=2021%EB%85%84+%EC%A3%BC%EC%9A%94%EA%B5%AD+%EA%B2%BD%EC%A0%9C+%ED%98%84%ED%99%A9+%EB%B6%84%EC%84%9D.pdf&fMime=application/pdf&fBid=19&flag=bluenet)